Michael-Sebero/SCX-IMPERATOR/README.md

 The cap of 4 skips bounds the maximum extra latency any waiter can experience to roughly 4ms at default tick rates.
 Slice expiry (the hard ceiling) is never bypassed.

 > [!NOTE]
-> **Coverage gaps**: Uncontended locks never enter the kernel and are invisible to this path. `FUTEX_CMP_REQUEUE_PI` (rare, primarily glibc priority-ceiling condition variables) is also not covered the new lock owner won't get the boost until its next explicit futex acquire.
+> **Coverage gaps**: Uncontended locks never enter the kernel and are invisible to this path. `FUTEX_CMP_REQUEUE_PI` (glibc condvar + PI-mutex, `PTHREAD_MUTEX_PRIO_INHERIT`) *is* covered, not skipped — `FUTEX_WAIT_REQUEUE_PI` doesn't return to userspace until the waiter actually owns the lock, and the existing fexit probe fires on exactly that return.
+The real gap is narrower: the flag is set when the waiter's own syscall returns, not at the instant the kernel transfers ownership during the waker's requeue call, so it can lag true ownership by up to one scheduling round-trip.
+Closing that fully would mean hooking an internal, per-waiter kernel function with a documented history of subtle correctness bugs in this exact code path — left as a known, narrow, fail-safe timing gap rather than a guessed-at hook into unstable internals.

 ### Dispatch Latency Telemetry